*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 That’s one common problem with Legos, considering that each brick is so small and easy to misplace.
 This is especially true when little kids and toddlers are the ones playing with the Legos.

-Since Legos are lost so often (sometimes even when opening the box) you might be wondering whether the Lego sets come with extra pieces in them or not.
+Since Legos are lost so often (sometimes even when opening the box) you might be wondering whether a new set of Legos comes with extra pieces or not.

-Lego generally DOES include a few extra pieces inside the box in case of them getting lost.
-The extra pieces are often the smallest ones since these are the easiest to go missing.
+Lego generally DOES include a few extra parts inside each complete set in case some of them get lost.
+The extra pieces are often the smallest ones since those are the most common missing bricks.

 Lego does this so that you can enjoy your Lego structures and build them down to the smallest detail even if when opening the package a tiny piece disappears on you.

-However, this can be pretty confusing to a lot of people when they finish building their set and have a few small pieces left over and can’t figure out where they go!
+However, this can be pretty confusing to a lot of people when they finish building their Lego kits and have a few small pieces left over and can’t figure out where they go!

 So if you have built a Lego set recently and can’t figure out what the couple of small extra pieces are for, this is it.
 They are for those people who accidentally lose one when building the set.